-- Understand the implications of malpractice or cheating. - Be familiar with the SFJ Awards End-Point Assessment malpractice/maladministration policy. - Be vigilant and report any suspected malpractice or maladministration to SFJ Awards immediately. - Assist fully in investigations.
+- Understand the implications of malpractice or cheating. - Be familiar with the SFJ Awards Malpractice and Maladministration policy. - Be vigilant and report any suspected malpractice or maladministration to SFJ Awards immediately. - Assist fully in investigations.

 3.3 Heads of Centre must: